|

 Remember

-it is not a British Championship Round, so you DON’T get a practise
+it is not a British Championship Round, so you DON’T get a practice

 lap, NO riding of the sections is allowed prior to the official